What is Retrospective Insurance?

 What does retrospective insurance cover?

 Unfortunately, it’s not quite like going back in time and fixing every little mistake in your property before it happened.
-In general, coverage for these policies is quite limited, as the insurance is mainly for serious defects in your home such as rain infiltration, drain issues, subsidence or similar.
+In general, coverage for these policies is quite limited, as the insurance is mainly for serious structural defects in your home such as rain infiltration, drain issues, subsidence or similar.
 More low-level problems like ill-fitting doors or creaky floorboards aren’t generally included.

-Certain items, like superficial roof damage and double-glazing issues, are optional where coverage is concerned – so as with any insurance policy, always make sure you’re reading the fine print.
+Certain items, like superficial roof damage and double-glazing issues, are optional where coverage is concerned – so as with any construction insurance policy, always make sure you’re reading the fine print.
 The more things you want to include in the policy, the more costly it will be.

-Retrospective structural defects warranties are completely transferrable to any new owners of the property over a 10-year period, as the certificate is attached to the home rather than the person who takes out the insurance.
+Retrospective structural defects warranties are completely transferrable to any new owners of the property over a 10-year period, as the certificate is attached to the home rather than the person who takes out the construction insurance.

 Why choose Advantage

 How can you get a retrospective structural defects warranty?